Baqend/guide/src/topics/speed-kit/index.md

 ![Page Speed Architecture](speed-kit-architecture.png)

-The left side of the graphic shows your website with the latest Service Worker script installed.
+The left side of the graphic shows your website with the [latest Service Worker script](https://www.baqend.com/speed-kit/latest/) installed.
 As soon as the Service Worker is active, all HTTP requests matching your configuration (whitelist, blacklist etc.) are rerouted to Baqend.
 If the request has been rerouted to Baqend for the first time, the corresponding resources (Media, Text etc.) are pulled from your legacy system.
 Otherwise, the resources are served directly by the server.

 On the way to the client, resources are routed through the distributed Baqend caching infrastructure and get cached.
 Therefor requests rerouted by the Service Worker can be served with very low latency.
-Whenever content changes, you call the Baqend refresh content API, so Baqend immediately fetches changed content.
+Whenever content changes, you call the [Baqend refresh content API](#refresh-content), so Baqend immediately fetches changed content.
 Baqend´s caching algorithms automatically update all caches in real-time (including users' browser caches).

+## Refresh Content
+If you have changed any kind of content, you need to trigger a Service Worker refresh or else your users will continue to see the old content.
 ## Page Speed Analyzer

 The [Page Speed Analyzer](http://makefast.app.baqend.com/) is a testing tool that gives you an impression of